History of Ty Gibbs in Timeline

 2019: IceBreaker 125 Late Model Stock race win

-In 2019, Gibbs won the IceBreaker 125 Late Model Stock race at Myrtle Beach Speedway, driving the No. 18 for Nelson Motorsports.
+In 2019, Ty Gibbs won the IceBreaker 125 Late Model Stock race at Myrtle Beach Speedway, driving the No. 18 for Nelson Motorsports.

-October 4, 2020: Turned 18
+October 4, 2020: Ty Gibbs Turns Eighteen

 2020: B. Holmes

-In 2020, B. Holmes was the winner.
+In 2020, B. Holmes was the key person.

 2021: ARCA Menards Series Champion

-July 24, 2022: NASCAR Cup Series debut
+July 24, 2022: NASCAR Cup Series Debut at Pocono

 2022: N. Sanchez

-In 2022, N. Sanchez was the winner.
+In 2022, N. Sanchez was the key person.

 2023: J. Love

-In 2023, J. Love was the winner.
+In 2023, J. Love was the key person.

-October 16, 2024: Co-owner of Joe Gibbs Racing
+October 16, 2024: Co-Owner of Joe Gibbs Racing

 2024: A. Pérez

-In 2024, A. Pérez was the winner.
+In 2024, A. Pérez was the key person.

-In the 2024 Mission 200 at The Glen, Connor Zilisch surpassed Gibbs as the youngest driver to win an Xfinity road course race.
+In the 2024 Mission 200 at The Glen, Connor Zilisch surpassed Ty Gibbs as the youngest driver to win an Xfinity road course race.